Pinkerton History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Pinkerton, Pinksten, Pinksen, Pinkston, Pinkertown, Pinkertoun, Pinkertoune, Pincartoune, Pincartoun, Penkarton and many more.

 Some of the Pinkerton family moved to Ireland, but this topic is not covered in this excerpt.
-Another 229 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Pinkerton Settlers in United States in the 18th Century

 - Henry Pinkerton, who landed in Georgia in 1732

 Pinkerton Settlers in United States in the 19th Century

 - James Pinkerton, aged 23, who arrived in New York in 1812

 - John Pinkerton, aged 48, who landed in Maine in 1812

 - I. Pinkerton and his wife who settled in Baltimore in 1820